anvaka/vivasvg/README.md

 # vivasvg

-SVG rendering library with emphasis on declarative API
+SVG rendering library with emphasis on declarative API.

 # Demo